OMWD Construction Projects

 A third project location is on Summerhill Drive and Village Center Drive in the city of Encinitas.

-map of summerhill dr project phase
+map of summerhill drive area

 Homeowner associations along the project alignments that are currently using potable water for landscape irrigation will be able to take advantage of this lower-cost, drought-resistant local source of irrigation water.
 OMWD was successful in achieving approximately $900,000 in grant funding to make this project cost-effective for ratepayers.
 Specifically, both the US Bureau of Reclamation and the California Department of Water Resources are contributing grant funds to offset project costs.